adamdjbrett/fv8f/content/event-center/index.md

 ---
 ### THE J.WINDLE EVENT CENTER OFFERS A STYLISH ATMOSPHERE FOR ALL OCCASIONS

-Main Event Area Capaity up to 100 guests for table seating.
-Classroom Space Capaity 25 or fewer it is the perfect size for most events!
+The main event area has a comfortable capacity for up to 125 guests for table seating.
+The Classroom is perfect for intimate gatherings of 25 or less.

 ### INCLUDED AMENITIES

-Table set up round or rectangle Linen Rental Large Catering Kitchen, Ice Machine ,Stand Cooler, Big Creen Projector to use with your laptop , Bluetooth capcability for Music, Microphone , Podium , Grown Moulding Lighting in colors of your choice , Free Guest Museum entrance during open hours.

-Available entrance in evenings for reduced fee Extra Preparation Room available for small fee Conveninet Parking , Easy Access off 169.
++ round or 6’ long tables – both seat 6 to a table
++ linen rental
++ Large catering/warming kitchen
++ Ice machine and stand cooler
++ Large screen projector to use with your laptop
++ Blue-tooth capability for music through our sound system
++ Microphone, podium, stage
++ Unique art deco crown molding lighting in colors of your choice
++ Free museum entrance for your guests during 9-5 hours, group rate for after 5:00.
++ We do table set up and take down